cschonhaut/neighborhood-map/README.md

 This project consists of a map of my neighborhood, in Gettysburg, PA.
 It has several points of interest, which are all my favorite places to eat and drink in town.
 Each pinpoint on the map has a pop up window of additional information, and the marker animates upon clicking.
 There is a search functionality that filters the list of locations.
 This app is responsive and is built using Knockout and separation of concerns.

 ##Usage
-* Visit the live site hosted here:
+* Visit the live site hosted here: https://cschonhaut.github.io/neighborhood-map/
-* Or clone the repo here: https://github.com/cschonhaut/neighborhood-map
+* Or download or clone the repository here: https://github.com/cschonhaut/neighborhood-map
+	* If you are downloading or cloning the repository to your machine, you should open up "index.html" in your browser of choice to launch the app.
+You must be connected to the internet.

 ##Languages / Tools Used
 * Knockout JS